lfariabr/konquest/documentation/old-files/PITCH.md

 # Briefing:
-help me build a killer pitch deck for the amazing saas we have built. some context:
+build a killer pitch deck for the amazing saas we have built. some context:

 - 	konquista